3willows/js-hong-kong-sternhalma/readme.md

 - Now add 2-step jumping.
 Example.
 Suppose there is a piece at (0,0), nothing at (0,1), a piece (pivot) at (0,2), nothing at (0,3) and (0,4).
 Then you should be able to jump from (0,0) to (0,4).
 - No. The modification should implement something like super-chinese-checkers, were a piece may jump over a piece any number of empty spaces away, provided it can land the same number of empty spaces beyond it in a straight line.

-Later steps:

-- Check to ensure that the jumping behaviour is correct.
-For each jump, one piece can jump over exactly one piece only.

-## Notes
+After that, I had to do a degree of thinking.
+For example,

+- it took some wrangling to get the jumping behaviour to work correctly?

-- Sometimes I did need to think.
-For example, using "textContent" to record the number of jumps required to get somewhere was too aggressive.
+- using "textContent" to record the number of jumps required to get somewhere was too aggressive.
 Clearing it by "setting cell.textContent = """ took out everything within as well (including the piece).

+## Might do later

+- Add AI: the simplest would be to make whichever move would jump the furtherest?
+- Save the past moves.
+Once that is done, presumably can train by some kind of repeated trial and error?